 A senior member of staff will be at the gate every morning to welcome children and parents and to answer any questions.

 We are always here to listen and to help in any way that we can.
-If you have a problem and would like to speak to a member of staff, we would recommend that you speak to your child's class teacher prior to the Assistant Headteacher, Deputy Headteacher or Headteacher.
+If you have a concern and would like to speak to a member of staff, we would recommend that you make an appointment to speak to your child's class teacher prior to the Assistant Headteacher, Deputy Headteacher or Headteacher.
 You can make an appointment by contacting the school office, either by telephone or by popping into school at drop-off or pick-up time.